 Stitching the Sacred

-winter 25 - aid of the ancestors
+winter craft camp 25 - aid of the ancestors

-craft an ancestor doll
+craft an ancestor doll on and with the land

 anchor your insights

-ABOUT ANCESTOR DOLLS - From maiki
+ABOUT ANCESTOR DOLLS - from maiki

 ancestral dolls are wisdom-keepers who hold stories of our origins. making a doll is a way of re-membering these stories and a chance to connect with our forgotten past. we will be playing with different simple/ primitive art processes whilst gathering threads to slow stitch stories into our dolls. no previous art or sewing experience is needed, just bring your curiosity and a sense of adventure...